FyroxEngine/rg3d.rs/src/_posts/2021-08-21-feature-highlights-0.22.md

 date: "2021-08-21"
 categories:
 - General
-subtitle: "I'm happy to announce that rg3d 0.22 was released."
+description: "I'm happy to announce that rg3d 0.22 was released."
 ---

 I'm happy to announce that rg3d 0.22 was released.